-Rules and regulations regarding student conduct appear in the current Student Guide learning process for your peers.
+Rules and regulations regarding student conduct appear in the current Student Guide

+The student handbook clearly defines appropriate classroom conduct (see previous three paragraphs).
+A student can be asked to leave the class for inappropriate conduct.
+You should not disrupt the class since you interfere with the learning process for your peers.
 Talking, sleeping, cell phones ringing, or other disruptive behaviors will result in a warning and then can result in the student being dropped from the class.
 If you must leave the classroom for a bathroom break by all means do so.
 You do not need to raise your hand and ask permission, you are an adult and capable of deciding for yourself.
 However, excessive entrances and exits for the classroom are disruptive.
 If you an issue that requires constantly leaving the classroom, it would be better to not attend that specific class period.